-Web Page Item Description Call Disconnection Terminate call after delay (in seconds) Type the desired number of seconds that you want to transpire before a call is terminated.
+Web Page Item Description Re-registration Interval (in seconds) Type the SIP Registration lease time in minutes (default is 60 minutes) (8 character limit).
+Re-registration Interval (in seconds) Call Disconnection Terminate call after delay (in seconds) Type the desired number of seconds that you want to transpire before a call is terminated.
 Note: A value of 0 will disable this function.
-Misc Settings RTP Port (even) Specify the port number used for the RTP stream after establishing a SIP call.
+RTP Settings RTP Port (even) Specify the port number used for the RTP stream after establishing a SIP call.
 This port number has to be an even number and defaults to 10500.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
+Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.

-^{3.} After changing the parameters, click Save Settings.
+3. After changing the parameters, click Save Settings.

-2.3.5.1 Point-to-Point Configuration
+2.4.6.1 Point-to-Point Configuration